cparsania/FungiExpresZ/README.md

 Possible values for `<tagName>` can be obtained from [here](https://hub.docker.com/r/cparsania/fungiexpresz/tags).
-We recommand you to pull latest tag always.
+We recommand you to pull latest available tag.

 #### 2.2.3 Run container